slaclab/surf/protocols/jtag/README.md

 variant already instantiates a JTAG to BSCAN IP and connects to its JTAG port.

 ### Architectures
-There are two VHDL architectures of the `AxisDebugBridge' entity:
+There are two VHDL architectures of the `AxisDebugBridge` entity:
-`AxisDebugBridgeStub' and `AxisDebugBridgeImpl'.
-While the latter provides the real implementation described in this document the stub only implements the QUERY command and replies with a `ERR_NOT_PRESENT_C' error, thus informing a software client that firmware support is not implemented.
+`AxisDebugBridgeStub` and `AxisDebugBridgeImpl`.
+While the latter provides the real implementation described in this document the stub only implements the QUERY command and replies with a `ERR_NOT_PRESENT_C` error, thus informing a software client that firmware support is not implemented.

-The stub appears after the full implementation in the source code so that it is picked by default by the synthesis tool if `AxisDebugBridge' is instanitated without specifying an architecture.
+The stub appears after the full implementation in the source code so that it is picked by default by the synthesis tool if `AxisDebugBridge` is instanitated without specifying an architecture.
-Therefore, the user has to explicitly request the `AxisDebugBridgeImpl' architecture.
+Therefore, the user has to explicitly request the `AxisDebugBridgeImpl` architecture.

 The purpose of the stub is allowing a design to unconditionally provide